Remote Control Schema

 https://mywebsite.com/maa/reportStatus

-field of MAA GUI and then enter the Device Identifier
+field and their Device Identifier

 on the website.